rainmana/dnxty/README.md

 ## 🤝 Acknowledgements

-- Inspired by OSINT and security research tools.
+- Inspired by OSINT and security research tools I've relied on for years as a Security Engineer
 - Thanks to the Go community for robust libraries like [`net`](https://golang.org/pkg/net/), [`flag`](https://golang.org/pkg/flag/), and third‑party packages for colorful CLI output.

 ---

 Happy hunting! 🕵️‍♂️
-*— Rainmana --*
+*— Rainmana —*

+---

+### Disclaimers

+- **All opinions are my own and do not represent those of my employer.**
+- **Any tools listed or linked here are for ethical, legal, authorized, and educational purposes only.**